 Average Weather in Gustavia St. Barthélemy

-In Gustavia, the temperature typically varies from 75°F to 88°F over the course of the year, and is rarely below 72°F or above 90°F.
+The climate in Gustavia is hot, oppressive, windy, and partly cloudy.
+Over the course of the year, the temperature typically varies from 75°F to 88°F and is rarely below 72°F or above 90°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Gustavia, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.

 The clearer part of the year in Gustavia begins around November 18 and lasts for 5.4 months, ending around April 29.
 On January 12, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 82% of the time, and overcast or mostly cloudy 18% of the time.

 The cloudier part of the year begins around April 29 and lasts for 6.6 months, ending around November 18.
 On May 30, the cloudiest day of the year, the sky is overcast or mostly cloudy 69% of the time, and clear, mostly clear, or partly cloudy 31% of the time.